-- 1.1 Any person or persons, group or organization desiring to establish a new fire company within the State of Delaware shall immediately advise the Commission of their intent by letter. - 1.2 The Commission shall, upon receipt of the notification, send a copy of these Regulations to the person or persons, group or organization and shall advise them of a date to appear before the Commission. - 1.2.1 The Commission will notify existing fire companies serving an area when a petition is filed for a new fire department in that area. - 1.3 All sections of these Regulations shall be complied with before final approval will be given. - 1.4 Existing fire companies serving the proposed district shall continue to serve the district until the new company receives probational approval. - 1.5 It is necessary for the person or persons, group or organization, or municipalities desiring to form a new fire company to follow certain steps in complying with these Regulations.
-The steps to be followed are: - 1.5.1 Compliance with Section 2.0 of Chapter 3 of this regulation Location of fire department and district to be served. - 1.5.1.1 Upon compliance with subsection 1.5.1, the Commission will establish the need for a fire company in the area; and - 1.5.1.2 The Commission may authorize the person or persons, group or organization, or municipalities the right to proceed to subsection 1.5.2. - 1.5.2 Compliance with Sections 3.0, 4.0, and 5.0 of Chapter 3 of this regulation Constitution, bylaws, members, financial backing and responsibility. - 1.5.2.1 Upon compliance with subsection 1.5.2 the Commission will grant approval of an administrative organization; and - 1.5.2.2 The Commission will authorize the organization the right to proceed to subsection 1.5.3. - 1.5.3 Compliance with Sections 6.0, 7.0, 8.0, 9.0, and 10.0 of Chapter 3 of this regulation Training, fire station construction, submittal of plans, communications, alarm receiving, alerting equipment, and equipment. - 1.5.3.1 Upon compliance with subsection 1.5.3, the Commission will authorize a one-year probational approval for the fire company; and - 1.5.3.2 The Commission will determine that a fire company has been established to serve the area outlined in Section 2.0 of Chapter 3 of this regulation. - 1.6 At the end of the one-year probational period, the fire company will be judged on its performance, financial ability, members, training, and equipment.
+- 1.1 Any person or persons, group or organization desiring to establish a new fire company within the State of Delaware shall immediately advise the Commission of their intent by letter. - 1.2 The Commission shall, upon receipt of the notification, notification: - 1.2.1 send Send a copy of these Regulations this regulation to the person or persons, group group, or organization and shall advise them of a date to appear before the Commission. - 1.2.1 1.2.2 The Commission will notify Notify existing fire companies serving an area when a petition is filed for a new fire department in that area. - 1.3 All sections of these Regulations Chapter 3 of this regulation shall be complied with before final approval will be given. - 1.4 Existing fire companies serving the proposed district shall continue to serve the district until the new company receives probational approval. - 1.5 It is necessary for the person or persons, group or organization, or municipalities desiring to form a new fire company to follow certain steps in complying with these Regulations.
+The steps to be followed are: - 1.5.1 Compliance with Section 2.0 of Chapter 3 of this regulation Location of fire department and district to be served. - 1.5.1.1 Upon compliance with subsection 1.5.1 of Chapter 3 of this regulation, the Commission will establish the need for a fire company in the area; and - 1.5.1.2 The Commission may authorize the person or persons, group or organization, or municipalities the right to proceed to subsection 1.5.2 of Chapter 3 of this regulation. - 1.5.2 Compliance with Sections 3.0, 4.0, and 5.0 of Chapter 3 of this regulation Constitution, bylaws, members, financial backing and responsibility. - 1.5.2.1 Upon compliance with subsection 1.5.2 of Chapter 3 of this regulation the Commission will grant approval of an administrative organization; and - 1.5.2.2 The Commission will authorize the organization the right to proceed to subsection 1.5.3 of Chapter 3 of this regulation. - 1.5.3 Compliance with Sections 6.0, 7.0, 8.0, 9.0, and 10.0 of Chapter 3 of this regulation Training, fire station construction, submittal of plans, communications, alarm receiving, alerting equipment, and equipment. - 1.5.3.1 Upon compliance with subsection 1.5.3 of Chapter 3 of this regulation, the Commission will authorize a one-year probational approval for the fire company; and - 1.5.3.2 The Commission will determine that a fire company has been established to serve the area outlined in Section 2.0 of Chapter 3 of this regulation. - 1.6 At the end of the one-year probational period, the fire company will be judged on its performance, financial ability, members, training, and equipment.
 If all is judged to be satisfactory, the Commission will authorize the fire company to be placed on permanent status.